'If it's detrimental to my career I still won't do it...I'm going to pass the ball and have exciting players'

-"Now it's a new week and we've a tough game coming up against Newington so you cannot dwell on today's result.

-"So we just persist so we get another performance like that and go again.

-"When I was in the Championship with Institute seven or eight years ago we played a similar brand of football.
+"When I was in the Championship with Institute seven or eight years ago we played a similar brand.

-"I'm longer down the coaching ladder now and see myself as more experienced but I'll never fear away from how I want to play the game.
+"I'm longer down the coaching ladder now and see myself as more experienced but I'll never fear away from how I want to play.

 "If it's detrimental to my career I still won't do it...I'm going to pass the ball and have exciting players.